aptos-labs/developer-docs/docs/standards/digital-asset.md

 The base token only provides minimal functionalities and is meant to build upon to add more functionalities.
 All of its functions are non-entry and thus not callable directly from off chain.
-Creators need to write their own modules that use these fuctionalities or use "no code" solutions also provided in the framework.
+Creators need to write their own modules that use these functionalities or use "no code" solutions also provided in the framework.
 One such solution is [aptos_token](#aptos-token) which provides functionalities such as custom metadata (via PropertyMap) and soul bound.

 ## Comparison to the legacy Aptos Token Standard